In this talk I plan to describe my first impression from working on

 Sr Linux Unix Admin, Amdocs

 My name is Elena Ufimtseva, I am OPW Summer 2013 Program intern within XenProject.I have received my Master degree in computer science in SaintPetersburg University in Russian Federation in 2006.
 Since that time I live and work in US.
 Most of time I was employed as a linux/unix system administrator and was engaged in multitudes of different projects.
 This is my first contribution to the open source community and I plan to continue this journey.
-I always had a desire to engineer system software...
+I...
 Read More →

 Attendance numbers do not account for private attendees.
 Get there early!